-If you're wondering which zodiac sign is most likely to become famous, you're in for some good news: it's all of them.
-The celebrity natal charts of these stars from classic Hollywood include a famous figure from every sign, including the Marilyn Monroe natal chart.
+If you're curious which zodiac sign is most likely to become famous, you're in for some good news: all of them.
+The celebrity natal charts of these stars from classic Hollywood include a famous figure from every sign.

-Although Charles Spencer Chaplin didn't say a word on camera for a large portion of his career, he still became one of Hollywood's biggest stars.
-An Aries born on April 16, 1889, Chaplin got his start on the British stage when he was a child.
+Although Sir Charles Spencer Chaplin silent on camera for a majority of his career, he still became one of Hollywood's biggest stars.
+An Aries born on April 16, 1889, Chaplin got his start on the British stage when he was still a child.
 After coming to America, he rose to fame in the silent era of Hollywood, mostly for portraying a clown-like yet sentimental character known as The Tramp.
 Extremely multitalented, Chaplin was also known for his directing and filmmaking skills and even wrote the musical scores for some of his movies.

-Chaplin's boldness, passion, and ability to get things done certainly correspond to the ram-like nature of Aries.
-Ruled by Mars, his drive to succeed made him a perfectionist, as he was known for shooting hundreds of takes and scrapping actors in the middle of production.
-Chaplin's lack of patience and impulsiveness led to numerous scandalous affairs and several marriages.
-His desire to forge his own path through Hollywood and retain his independence by forming his own studio was also spot-on Aries.
+Chaplin's boldness, passion, and drive certainly correspond to the ram-like nature of Aries.
+Ruled by Mars, his vision to succeed made him a perfectionist, as he was known for shooting hundreds of takes and scrapping actors in the middle of production.
+Chaplin's impulsivity and lack of patience led to numerous scandalous affairs and several marriages.
+Another Aries-like trait was his desire to forge his own path through Hollywood while still retaining his independence by forming his own studio.

 Born on May 4, 1929, Audrey Hepburn grew up in Belgium and began her performing career as a dancer.
 She captured Hollywood's eyes and heart after appearing in Gigi on Broadway.
 Hepburn often played glamorous yet down-to-earth women, gaining fans thanks to her personality as well as her fashion sense.
 After her most memorable role in 1961's Breakfast at Tiffany's, Hepburn continued to make movies and earn Oscar nominations for her work but decided to focus on humanitarian efforts in her later life, especially as an ambassador for UNICEF.

-Hepburn adopted the Taurus trademark stubbornness in choosing her roles carefully and never deviating too much from her signature style.
-She may not have taken a lot of risks in her career, but the projects she did select gave her a healthy portfolio.
-Thanks to her confidence, strength, and demand to be respected, Hepburn succeeded in becoming one of the select few to achieve EGOT status.
-Her soft sensuality and classic beauty came through in Venus's influence on Taurus as well, and women will probably be copying her Breakfast at Tiffany's style for years.
+Hepburn adopted the Taurus's trademark stubbornness in her careful selection of roles and her dedication to her signature style.
+She may not have taken many risks in her career, but those projects she did select provided a well-rounded portfolio.
+Thanks to her confidence, strength, and demand for respect, Hepburn succeeded in becoming one of the select few to achieve EGOT status – a title reserved for those who have won at least one Emmy, Grammy, Oscar, and Tony.
+Hepburn's soft sensuality and classic beauty were evident in Venus's influence on Taurus as well, and women will most likely copy her Breakfast at Tiffany's style for years.

-Marilyn Monroe may be the epitome of the twin sign since the glamorous persona that made her famous was a complete invention.
-Born Norma Jeane Mortenson on June 1, 1926, she never knew her father and had little memory of her mother who was placed in a mental institution.
-Monroe was a victim of several sexual assaults as a young girl, got married at 16, and started a modeling career before making it (really) big in Hollywood.
-By dyeing her hair blonde and changing her name, Monroe adopted a persona that oozed sex and the world loved it.
+Marilyn Monroe may be the epitome of the so-called "twin sign" – the glamorous persona that made her famous was a complete invention.
+Born Norma Jeane Mortenson on June 1, 1926, she never knew her father and had little memory of her mother, who was placed in a mental institution.
+Monroe was a victim of several sexual assaults as a young girl, was married at 16, and started a modeling career before making it big in Hollywood.
+By bleaching her hair blonde and changing her name, Monroe adopted a persona that oozed both sex and glamour, and the world ate it up.

-Embodying the Gemini comfort with being social and fun-loving, Monroe's breathy vixen side covered up the person she really was.
-Deeply insecure, Monroe had several failed marriages, was often reprimanded for being late to shoots, and blamed her tardiness on stress and illness.
-At one point, she apparently grew tired of the bimbo persona she'd adopted and tried to find work as a legitimate dramatic actress.
-Gemini has Mercury and Air element influences - which can imply an intellectual nature.
-Perhaps the fact Monroe never allowed this side to flourish led to her death by drug overdose.
-After all, one of her favorite possessions was an autographed photo of Albert Einstein.
+Monroe's breathy vixen side – confident and fun-loving – hid the deeply insecure person she really was.
+Perhaps because of this lack of confidence, Monroe had several failed marriages and was often reprimanded for being late to shoots, though she frequently blamed her tardiness on stress and illness.
+At one point, she apparently grew weary of her adopted persona and tried to find work as a legitimate dramatic actress.

-If Cancers are sensitive crabs, then Wood was definitely a gentle girl who was forced to build a hard shell around herself to cope.
+If Cancers are sensitive crabs, then Wood was definitely a gentle girl who was forced to build a hard shell around herself in order to cope.
 Holding her emotional turmoil tightly inside, Wood rebelled against her circumstances with sex.
-This included losing her virginity at 16 to Rebel Without a Cause director Nicholas Ray during her screen test, numerous affairs, marriages, and divorces.
+This rebellion manifested in numerous affairs, marriages, divorces, and even losing her virginity at 16 to Rebel Without a Cause director Nicholas Ray during her screen test.
 With the emotional Moon's influence, Wood was a tender-hearted girl who just wanted to be loved, all the way up to her mysterious death.